SAP-samples/cloud-abap-rap/README.md

 This project is only updated by SAP employees.

 # License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.